 By Decision 641 (Council 2024), the 2024 session of Council decided that the theme for WTPF-26 is as set out in paragraph 1.3.

-With the aim to accelerate an inclusive, sustainable, resilient and innovative digital future, the theme presents five key topics for consideration and discussion at WTPF-26.
-As technological breakthroughs in areas such as Artificial Intelligence (AI), Quantum Computing, Space Technologies and others reshape the global digital economy, it is essential to address a wide range of interconnected issues while designing public policy interventions that can maximize opportunities and address the challenges related to the adoption and use of new and emerging telecommunication/ICT services and technologies.
+With the aim of accelerating an inclusive, sustainable, resilient, and innovative digital future, the theme presents five key topics for consideration and discussion at WTPF-26.
+As technological breakthroughs in areas such as Artificial Intelligence (AI), Quantum Computing, Space Technologies, and others reshape the global digital economy, it is essential to address a wide range of interconnected issues while designing public policy interventions that can maximize opportunities and address the challenges related to the adoption and use of new and emerging telecommunication/ICT services and technologies.
 Looking towards 2026 and beyond, and recognizing the limited time left for the global community to make progress on the 17 UN Sustainable Development Goals (SDGs), it is imperative for policymakers and other stakeholders to adopt a holistic and complementary approach for developing the integrated policy frameworks necessary to address the topics presented in the theme.

-A robust enabling environment through effective policymaking is key for facilitating efforts, particularly in developing countries, to ensure universally accessible, affordable, high-quality, interoperable, and secure infrastructure and services, for enhanced international coordination and the international standardization of telecommunication/ICT services and technologies, and to leverage existing and emerging technologies, connectivity solutions, and business models to close the digital divide, ensuring access in all countries and regions.
+A robust enabling environment through effective policymaking is key for facilitating efforts, particularly in developing countries, to ensure universally accessible, affordable, high-quality, interoperable, and secure infrastructure and services, for enhanced international coordination and the international standardization of telecommunication/ICT services and technologies, and to leverage existing and emerging technologies, connectivity solutions, and business models to close the digital divide, protecting sovereign rights, security and ensuring access for all countries and regions.

 This report was developed through an open and inclusive preparatory process in accordance with the schedule set out in Decision 641 (Council, 2024) and will serve as the basis for discussions at the WTPF-26, considering the inputs and contributions from experts and stakeholders.

-The report presents the policy issues and key questions for consideration for each of the topics of the theme, with an aim to help policymakers explore ways to leverage new and emerging telecommunication/ICT services and technologies for sustainable development, build an inclusive society and economy, work to close the digital divide for everyone, including women and girls, youth, indigenous peoples, older persons, persons with disabilities, and persons with specific needs, and promote and enable digital transformation across all spheres of life and activity – particularly to address the dual climate and environmental crisis, foster the continued advancement of science, promote the sustainable exploration of Earth and space, and encourage resource use for the benefit of all.
+The report presents the policy issues and key questions for consideration for each of the topics of the theme, with an aim to help policymakers explore ways to leverage new and emerging telecommunication/ICT services and technologies for sustainable development, build an inclusive society and economy, work to close the digital divide for everyone, including women and girls, youth, indigenous peoples, older persons, persons with disabilities, and persons with specific needs, and promote and enable digital transformation across all spheres of life and activity – particularly to address the dual climate and environmental crisis, foster the continued advancement of science, promote the sustainable use and exploration of Earth and space, and encourage resource use for the benefit of all nations.

-Each of the topics is explored in the following sections and the Draft Opinions as agreed by the Informal Expert Group during the preparatory process are presented in the Annex:
+Each of the topics is explored in the following sections, and the Draft Opinions as agreed by the Informal Expert Group during the preparatory process are presented in the Annex:

 – Section 4: Bridging digital divides, particularly on gender and age as well as skills and connectivity